 Get to know our collections and plan ahead for your class visit by booking a free pre-visit to our museums.

-Contact us to arrange:
+Contact us to arrange a visit:

 We are pleased to be able to offer a limited number of free places for teachers or senior secondary pupils on our adult talks programme.
 Details of the latest tickets available will appear below.